 Connected to the Heart Space tent was a really unique activation called the Forgotten Fort.
 Baby socks functioned as tickets to the Fort and were handed out across the festival.
 At the entrance, you were greeted by outlandish characters that had accents a la the Middle Ages.
 Inside, there were theatrical improv performances going on every five to fifteen minutes that were performed by some of UCB‘s all-stars.
 There were some of the funniest sketches I’ve seen.
 There were also some very surreal and thought-provoking performances.
 The creative depths that this team experimented with were so far from reality.
 You could honestly get lost in the fort for hours, possibly finding something you were searching for all along.

-The Forgotten Fort is a new collaboration between Big Expression & Soldati Rocks and was created by Blake Shine and Garrett Mendez.
+The Forgotten Fort is a new collaboration between Big Expression & Soldati Rocks and was created by Blakeshine and Garrett Mendez.
 They’ve certainly found a way to create surreal, psychedelic humor that seamlessly works into an improv show.
-The Forgotten Fort was last seen at Lightning in a Bottle and will be at Electric Forest in future weeks.
+The Forgotten Fort was last seen at Lightning in a Bottle, and Blakeshine will be hosting a series of parties at Electric Forest in the Chapel.